 He said the district is still waiting on final letters for the three FEMA projects, which are shelters at Neosho High School, South Elementary School and Carver Elementary School.

-Page 3 of 3 - Once that final approval is given, the district will have six months to submit final designs to FEMA.
+Once that final approval is given, the district will have six months to submit final designs to FEMA.

 Crawley said they would then have 18 months to complete construction.

 High school overcrowding was only a discussion item at Monday evening’s meeting and no action was taken on the matter.